jorgenbraseth/prison-game-card-generator/app/README.md

 These cards are not removed at the end of your turn, so you can use several turns to assemble an item.

 Once all ingredients have been placed on a plan, remove the plan and all the ingredients from the game, then take the item card and put it into your _hand_.

+### Weapons
+A lot of the assembled items are weapons.
+A weapon may be wielded by an inmate during a fight.
+An inmate wielding a weapon is considered _armed_, while an inmate with no weapon is considered _unarmed_.

+To equip an inmate with a weapon, play the weapon and state which inmate is wielding it.

+Equipping a weapon is free, but each inmate can only wield one weapon at a time unless otherwise stated on the cards.

 ## Running errands
 Some favours (called "big favours") require an errand.
 The errand cards are special favour cards that work much in the